agustin-rios/Cururo/Readme.md

-# Condor: Automated PR Review Tool
+# Cururo: Automated Commit Review Tool

 ## Description

-Condor is an automated Pull Request (PR) review tool designed to provide personalized feedback for Computer Science courses.
-It leverages the power of generative AI to offer insightful and constructive feedback on PRs, helping students improve their coding skills effectively.
+Based and forked on [Condor](https://github.com/CarloGauss33/Condor) (automated PR review tool) this tool leverages the power of generative AI to offer insightful and constructive feedback on commits, helping students improve their coding skills effectively.

 ## Features

-- **Personalized Feedback**: Condor provides personalized and timely feedback on your code, directly in your PRs.
+- **Personalized Feedback**: Cururo provides personalized and timely feedback on your code, directly in your PRs.
-- **AI-Powered Review Process**: Condor uses generative AI to offer constructive criticism and suggestions for improvement.
+- **AI-Powered Review Process**: Cururo uses generative AI to offer constructive criticism and suggestions for improvement.
-- **Adaptive Learning Experience**: Condor adapts to individual needs, helping students grow as programmers.
+- **Adaptive Learning Experience**: Cururo adapts to individual needs, helping students grow as programmers.
-- **CI/CD Integration (Coming Soon)**: Condor will soon support integration with Continuous Integration/Continuous Deployment (CI/CD) systems, allowing automated reviews to be triggered by events such as PR creation or code push.
+- **CI/CD Integration (Coming Soon)**: Cururo will soon support integration with Continuous Integration/Continuous Deployment (CI/CD) systems, allowing automated reviews to be triggered by events such as PR creation or code push.
 - **Docker Support (Coming Soon)**: We are working on a Docker runner for Condor, which will make it even easier to deploy and run in any environment.

-## Running Condor Locally
+## Running Cururo Locally

-To run Condor locally, you need to install the required Python packages and set up the necessary environment variables.
+To run Cururo locally, you need to install the required Python packages and set up the necessary environment variables.
 Here are the steps:

 1. Install the module
 `pip install -e code-reviewer`